manoharan-lab/holopy/docs/source/users/firststeps.rst

 example scripts below, it may be helpful to change to the root directory of your HoloPy installation (e.g. ``/home/me/holopy``), or append this directory to your Python path.
-Then you can copy and paste the examples directly into a Python shell such as IPython, which will allow you to explore and visualize the results of the script.
+Then you can copy and paste the examples directly into a Python shell such as IPython with the Pylab extension (e.g. ``ipython --pylab`` from the command line) which will allow you to explore and visualize the results of the script.

 .. _loading: